Sunak tries to move on from betting row with plea not to ‘sleepwalk to July 4’

 Rishi Sunak has faced further questions on gambling by Conservative candidates, as he sought to move on from the scandal, telling voters not to “sleepwalk to July 4”.

-Speaking at the launch of the Tories’ Welsh manifesto, the Prime Minister acknowledged voters’ “frustrations”, but suggested the General Election was too important to be used to send the party a message.
+Speaking at the launch of the Tories’ Welsh manifesto, the Prime Minister acknowledged voters’ “frustrations”, but suggested the General Election is too important to be used to send the party a message.

 He said: “I warn you, don’t fall into Labour’s trap, don’t sleepwalk to July 4.